hpcloud/stackato-cluster-tool/README.md

 ##### 4. Modify a running cluster
 You can update the configuration file config.tf then run `terraform plan` and `terraform apply` again.

-**/!\ OpenStack: A bug in the Terraform security group plugin prevents Terraform 0.6.9 to update an existing cluster (Terraform delete and recreate an updated security group that is already attached to an instance).
-The fix of the bug is in progress: https://github.com/hashicorp/terraform/issues/4714**

 ##### 5. Destroy a cluster
 Run the command `terraform destroy` and type 'yes'.